 - Large-cap growth.
 (For the most part, there continues to a better risk/reward ratio with growth-at-a-reasonable-price-GARP-type issues.) - Certain international developed markets, especially Japan (Note Warren Buffett's recent foray into this market.) - Publicly-traded pipeline partnerships, i.e., MLPs and other mid-stream energy securities.
-(Resume accumulation after the recent decline of roughly 25%) - Gold-mining stocks (Based on this week's sharp sell-off, miners are once again in an accumulation zone.) - Gold (Same as with miners.) - Silver (Same as with gold-miners and gold.) - Select international blue chip oil stocks - Short-term investment grade corporate bonds (1-4 year maturities) - Emerging market (EM) bonds in local currency (focusing on stronger countries) - Large-cap value (After this week's air-pocket, more buying is appropriate including financial stocks which have given up their recent gains.) - Copper producers.
+(Resume accumulation after the recent decline of roughly 25%) - Gold-mining stocks (Recent EVAs have suggested adding to gold miners on weakness; fortunately, they are up 8% this week so more selective buying is appropriate.) - Gold (Same as with miners.) - Silver (Same as with gold-miners and gold.) - Select international blue chip oil stocks - Short-term investment grade corporate bonds (1-4 year maturities) - Emerging market (EM) bonds in local currency (focusing on stronger countries) - Large-cap value (The overall market has rallied hard this week but certain value sectors, like financials, continue to look attractive.) - Copper producers.
 (Expect a near term correction after a sharp rally off the lows.
-The damaging effect of the coronavirus on copper demand could be high in the short term, but the fundamentals of Copper supply/demand remain attractive long term.) - High-dividend equities with safe distributions (As interest rates disappear, investors will go searching for yield.) - Most cyclical resource-based stocks (Buy more carefully but considerable long-term upside remains as many of these are beneficiaries of inflation/pricing power due to supply chain disruptions and Fed debt monetization.) - BB-rated corporate bonds (Buy more selectively after a spectacular rally.) - A wide range of high-income securities, including preferred stocks (Many of these have surged, as well, so buy less aggressively.) - Canadian REITs (Avoid office issues for now.) - South Korean Equities (This is another area in which to be less aggressive given how much this market has risen since late March.) - Small-cap value (For those light in small cap stocks, use the recent dip to add some exposure.) - Intermediate-term investment-grade corporate bonds, yielding approximately 2.5% (This is another corner of the bond market the Fed is actively supporting; attractive yields are becoming harder to come by, however.) - Uranium and uranium producers (These now offer a more attractive entry point after the recent correction caused by supply-side announcements; their pull-back looks to have ended with a resumed rally probable based on a very tight supply/demand condition with
+The damaging effect of the coronavirus on copper demand could be high in the short term, but the fundamentals of Copper supply/demand remain attractive long term.) - High-dividend equities with safe distributions (As interest rates disappear, investors will go searching for yield.) - Most cyclical resource-based stocks (Buy more carefully but considerable long-term upside remains as many of these are beneficiaries of inflation/pricing power due to supply chain disruptions and Fed debt monetization.) - BB-rated corporate bonds (Buy more selectively after a spectacular rally.) - A wide range of high-income securities, including preferred stocks (Many of these have surged, as well, so buy less aggressively.) - Canadian REITs (Avoid office issues for now.) - South Korean Equities (This is another area in which to be less aggressive given how much this market has risen since late March.) - Small-cap value (Based on this week's rally, along with rising COVID dangers, a buying pause is prudent; small cap issues are typically hit the hardest during corrections.) - Intermediate-term investment-grade corporate bonds, yielding approximately 2.5% (This is another corner of the bond market the Fed is actively supporting; attractive yields are becoming harder to come by, however.) - Uranium and uranium producers (These now offer a more attractive entry point after the recent correction caused by supply-side announcements; their pull-back looks to have ended with a resumed rally probable based on a very tight supply/demand condition with U2.)